 Move to France for a Better Work-Life Balance

-Americans work too much, we all know, so how about taking a break from it all by relocating to France?
-The French enjoy five weeks of paid vacation per year, they work fewer hours weekly, and have the best health care system in the world according to the World Health Organization.
-Leave the rat race behind and move to France.
+The French enjoy five weeks of paid vacation per year, they work fewer hours weekly, and have the best healthcare system in the world according to the World Health Organization.
+You too can leave the rat race behind and move to France.
 This move may even help you live longer: the French, on average, live longer, healthier lives than Americans.
 Some believe it’s due to their lowered stress levels.

 Moving your household goods: If you are relocating to France on a permanent basis and you have been living outside the European Union for the last 12 months, you may import a number of items free of duty and tax.
-Personal items include clothes, jewelry, hunting and fishing equipment, and similar effects.
-Household goods include furniture, carpets, dishes, linen, books, pictures, and other household furnishings.
+Personal items include: clothing, jewelry, hunting and fishing equipment, and similar effects.
+Household goods include: furniture, carpets, dishes, linen, books, pictures, and other household furnishings.

 Moving with your pets: France has no quarantine and you are allowed to bring certain types of pets—lizards and rats included—into the country, providing you follow correct procedures.

 Travelers may bring their dogs and cats from the U.S. into France under the following conditions:

 - Each family is limited to three animals, only one of which can be a puppy or a kitten (which much be at least 12 weeks old)